vigneshavm/Interview-questions/NodejsV1.md

 - Streams are memory-efficient for reading/writing large data.
+- Streams process large data efficiently by handling it in chunks, avoiding memory overload.
 - Types:
   - **Readable**: Used for reading operations.
   - **Writable**: Used for writing operations.